Vladimirescu/ABBA-Neural-Networks-torch/README.md

 ![sched](assets/lip_sched.png)

+This results in a final model with Lipschitz bound constrained to $\theta_{end}$.
 The scheduler parameters can be controlled through the `.yaml` configs used for training:

 - $\theta_{start}$ : `lip_start`
 - $\theta_{end}$ : `lip`